paulboivin/Northgate-Marketplace-Funnel-Analysis/README.md

 ## Skills

-**SQL:** Relational database design, CTEs, window functions, anti-join pattern, funnel aggregation queries
+**SQL:** Relational database design, CTEs, window functions, anti-join pattern, funnel aggregation queries.

-**Power BI:** Data modeling with relationships, DAX measures, funnel chart, interactive slicer, dashboard design
+**Power BI:** Data modeling with relationships, DAX measures, funnel chart, interactive slicer, dashboard design.

-**Python:** Synthetic data generation with realistic e-commerce benchmarks, revenue recovery simulation modeling
+**Python:** Synthetic data generation with realistic e-commerce benchmarks, revenue recovery simulation modeling.

 ---

 ## Results

-**The primary funnel leak occurs at the product view to add-to-cart stage.** An 88.63% drop-off rate at this stage represents the single largest source of friction in the purchase funnel, ahead of any later-stage abandonment point.
+**The primary funnel leak occurs at the product view to add-to-cart stage:** An 88.63% drop-off rate at this stage represents the single largest source of friction in the purchase funnel, ahead of any later-stage abandonment point.

-**Electronics drives the largest share of lost revenue.** The category accounts for 27.88% of total lost revenue at $60,764 annually, driven by high per-cart values averaging $102.82 — making it the highest-value abandonment segment in the dataset.
+**Electronics drives the largest share of lost revenue:** The category accounts for 27.88% of total lost revenue at $60,764 annually, driven by high per-cart values averaging $102.82, making it the highest-value abandonment segment in the dataset.
 Home and Kitchen and Sports and Outdoors are secondary categories of concern.

-**Mobile users abandon carts at consistently higher rates than desktop users.** This pattern holds across all product categories, making mobile checkout optimization a priority intervention alongside category-specific fixes.
+**Mobile users abandon carts at consistently higher rates than desktop users:** This pattern holds across all product categories, making mobile checkout optimization a priority intervention alongside category-specific fixes.